 A dirty vent return can cause restricted airflow, which means your system is going to work harder and less efficiently.
 Keeping your vent returns clean allows air to flow through your house with minimal resistance.
 If you have a slow, inefficient intake system, you might have to pay a higher utility bill each month.
 A simple solution to this grimy gripe is taking a vacuum or duster to your intakes and make sure they are clean and free of debris.

-Setting a monthly reminder to clean these throughout the winter months is a great way to keep this on your agenda without having to keep it top of mind.
+Setting a monthly reminder to clean these throughout the winter months is a great way to keep this on your agenda without having to keep it on the top of mind.

 2. Run ceiling fans in reverse

 Running your fans in reverse helps to push the warm air down that is rising to the top of the room.
 Allowing that warm air to circulate around the house keeps you warmer and your furnace from working harder than it needs to.

 3. Turn down the heat when you leave